mkessy/dotfiles/README.md

-personal dotfiles to make me cozy whereever i'm coding
+personal dotfiles to make me cozy where ever i'm coding